null

 Muro 128 Sodium Chloride Hypertonicity Ophthalmic Eye Solution 5%: The solution is a liquid form of the medication.
 It usually comes in a bottle with a dropper or a sterile single-use vial.
 It contains the active ingredient, sodium chloride, dissolved in a sterile saline solution.
 The solution is applied directly into the eye by instilling drops.
 It is typically used for short-term relief of eye dryness or as a rinse for the eye to flush out foreign particles or irritants.

-Both the Muro 128 Sodium Chloride Hypertonicity Ophthalmic Eye Ointment 5% and Muro 128 Sodium Chloride Hypertonicity Ophthalmic Eye Solution 5% serve the purpose of providing relief from eye dryness and irritation.
+Both the Muro 128 Sodium Chloride Hypertonicity Ophthalmic Eye Ointment 5% and Muro 128 Sodium Chloride Hypertonicity Ophthalmic Eye Solution 5% serve the purpose of providing relief from corneal edema.
 The choice between the ointment and solution depends on individual preferences, severity of symptoms, and the recommendations of a healthcare professional.
 Some people may prefer the ointment for its longer-lasting effect, while others may find the solution more convenient for frequent use throughout the day.

 What are the potential side effects of Muro 128 that should I keep an eye out for?